CauquilM/justiceGame/src/Ideas.md

 2. Public opinion: Introduce a system where the player's decisions affect their public approval rating.
 3. Judge's chambers: Add a feature where players can interact with their clerk or other characters in their judge's chambers.
-4. Pre-trial negotiations: Add pre-trial negotiations where the player must work with both the prosecution and defense to come to a plea agreement.

 ### Later